Hi! I'm Aliya (pronounced A-Lee-Ya); an Australian soap artist and the owner and creator of Soap Cult Australia.

 My inspiration typically comes from art, music, mythology, the occult, witchcraft, cults and secret societies, true crime, baking, floristry, herbalism and spooky things like ghost stories, aliens and horror movies.

-In my down time, I love listening to true crime and handmade business podcasts, both indoor and outdoor gardening, watching horror and thriller movies and rocking out to old school goth, punk and industrial/electronic music.
+In my down time, I enjoy being a plant mamma, watching horror and thriller movies and rocking out goth, punk and industrial/electronic music.